amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-standalone-sdk.md

 ## Before you begin

-Use the latest version of the Session Replay standalone SDK above version {{sdk_versions:session-replay-standalone}}.
+Use the latest version of the Session Replay standalone SDK above version {{sdk_versions:session_replay_standalone}}.
 For more information, see the [change log](https://github.com/amplitude/Amplitude-TypeScript/blob/v1.x/packages/session-replay-browser/CHANGELOG.md) on GitHub.

 Session Replay Standalone SDK requires that: